Carriage Services (NYSE:CSV) Sees Unusually-High Trading Volume

 Carriage Services, Inc. (NYSE:CSV – Get Rating) saw unusually-high trading volume on Wednesday .
 Approximately 7,140 shares changed hands during trading, a decline of 94% from the previous session’s volume of 122,284 shares.The stock last traded at $53.04 and had previously closed at $52.92.

 CSV has been the topic of several research reports.
-StockNews.com began coverage on Carriage Services in a research note on Thursday.
-They set a “hold” rating on the stock.
+Zacks Investment Research upgraded Carriage Services from a “hold” rating to a “buy” rating and set a $56.00 price target on the stock in a research note on Monday, February 28th.
+Sidoti lifted their target price on Carriage Services from $71.00 to $77.00 and gave the company a “buy” rating in a research note on Monday, December 20th.
+Barrington Research lifted their target price on Carriage Services from $60.00 to $65.00 in a research note on Thursday, February 24th.
 B. Riley lifted their target price on Carriage Services from $60.00 to $76.00 and gave the company a “buy” rating in a research note on Tuesday, December 28th.
-Sidoti lifted their target price on Carriage Services from $71.00 to $77.00 and gave the company a “buy” rating in a research note on Monday, December 20th.
-Zacks Investment Research upgraded Carriage Services from a “hold” rating to a “buy” rating and set a $56.00 target price on the stock in a research note on Monday, February 28th.
-Finally, Barrington Research boosted their price target on Carriage Services from $60.00 to $65.00 in a research note on Thursday, February 24th.
+Finally, StockNews.com initiated coverage on Carriage Services in a research note on Thursday.
+They issued a “hold” rating on the stock.
 One analyst has rated the stock with a hold rating and five have given a buy rating to the company.
 According to data from MarketBeat, Carriage Services currently has an average rating of “Buy” and an average target price of $67.60.

 The firm has a market cap of $817.39 million, a PE ratio of 28.67, a price-to-earnings-growth ratio of 1.02 and a beta of 1.03.
 The company has a quick ratio of 0.54, a current ratio of 0.66 and a debt-to-equity ratio of 4.32.
 The stock has a 50 day moving average price of $51.45 and a two-hundred day moving average price of $51.87.